 Individual retail investors are the smallest fish in the Forex market as they represent just 5.5% of all foreign exchange transactions.
 But make no mistake.
 Even though retail traders are at the bottom of the ladder, they are still trading large volumes of money and have an impact on exchange rates market sentiment!

-For instance, the total Forex trading volume for retail forex traders in the first 3 months of 2020 was at $22.88 trillion.
+For instance, the total Forex trading volume for retail Forex traders in the first 3 months of 2020 was $22.88 trillion.
 Crucially, they have the ability to buy and sell the same foreign currency pairs as other participants in the global Foreign exchange market.